-- 1. definition of methods to estimate WCETs tightly on manycores, that smartly analyzes and/or controls shared resources such as buses, NoCs or caches; - 2. methods to improve the programmability of real-time applications through automatic parallelization and optimizations from model-based designs.
+- 1. definition of methods to estimate WCETs tightly on manycores, that smartly analyze and/or control shared resources such as buses, NoCs or caches; - 2. methods to improve the programmability of real-time applications through automatic parallelization and optimizations from model-based designs.